 Although a Council spokesperson now says wardens have been asked to "moderate" their ticketing of scooters to ensure riders are not discouraged from bringing their vehicles into the city, not everyone is convinced and all the evidence points to more of an ongoing Blitzkrieg on bikes than "moderation".

 One immediate consequence is bike parking areas are now way past overflowing which seriously affects people who use motorbikes to commute to work.
 This is causing great concern among motorcyclists and some have now stopped bringing in their bikes and going back to other means of transport.
-Please go here for more about this.

 If there is nowhere else to park, can a bike be parked in a car-parking space and pay?
 The answer is "NO!"
 A motorcycle cannot be parked on a park covered by a multiple meter and that covers many parks.
+18.6.5: "No person shall park a motorcycle in any parking meter area controlled by a multiple parking meter, other than in any part specifically set aside for motorcycles...."
+(Council regs)

 Are there revenue gathering plans to charge for reserved motorbike parking spaces quietly percolating away?
 Is there any truth to the rumour that such plans were to be introduced last year; but were quietly shelved because they were getting too close to last year's Local Body Elections?
 If such plans do exist, are they going to be resurrected now that the Local Body elections are out of the way?